Hiroyuki Kada

-Hiroyuki Kada is a Japanese politician who is a member of the House of Councillors of Japan.
+Hiroyuki Kada is a Japanese politician and member of the House of Councillors of Japan.
+He has represented the Hyogo at-large district since he was elected in 2019.
+Between 2003 and 2019, he was a representative in the Hyogo Prefectural Assembly.

-Biography
+Career

 In 1993, he graduated from Konan University and joined the newspaper The Kobe Shimbun Company.
 He worked as Official Secretary to Toru Okutani, then a member of the House of Representatives.

-In 2003, he was in the Hyogo Prefectural Assembly for four terms, serving as Vice-Chairperson for a term.
+In 2003, he was in the Hyogo Prefectural Assembly for four terms, serving as vice-chairperson for a term.

-In 2018, Yoshiharu Konoike died in office, so he decided to run for office.
+In 2018, Yoshitada Konoike died in office, so he decided to run for office.

 As of 2022, he serves as Parliamentary Vice-Minister of Justice.

-He has met with multiple foreign officials to strength law and cooperation.
+He has met with multiple foreign officials to strengthen law and cooperation.